-Admission Desk is an RTA created for students and people striving for education.
+Admission Desk is an RTA created for students and people striving for learning.
 Here one can find versatile experimental education options, courses, colleges, and other educational information.
 If the search is successful, the application procedure can be done right off the bat.
 Students can apply for courses online, and colleges can accept/reject student’s applications.
 As for the web development, Node.js was leveraged together with technologies such as Angular, Express.js, PhoneGap (for mobile versions), and others.

 CuePath Innovation – Healthcare (Pill & Med Reminder-like)

 Now, we come to a healthcare Node.js app example.
 CuePath Innovation is an IoT project offering tools to track medication usage.
 The project covers three elements for various parties:

 - Relatives of a patient get a progressive web application to control medication intake

 - Pharmacists get a web app to shape medication usage schedules

 - System owners get another web app to control the entire process